eNMS-automation/eNMS/docs/objects/creation.rst

 Manual creation
 ***************

-Clicking on the ``Add a new node`` or ``Add a new link`` buttons will open a form with the list of all properties of the object.
+Clicking on the ``Add a new device`` or ``Add a new link`` buttons will open a form with the list of all properties of the object.

 .. image:: /_static/objects/management/object_creation1.png
-   :alt: Node and link creation
+   :alt: Device and link creation
    :align: center

 Fill the form and click on the ``Submit`` button.

 .. image:: /_static/objects/management/object_creation2.png
-   :alt: Node and link creation forms
+   :alt: Device and link creation forms
    :align: center

 Creation via import